HumanDialog/objectreef-vscode-extension/README.md

-# Object Reef VSCode Extension
+# ObjectReef VSCode Extension

-To attach debugger to running Object Reef service use 'Object Reef Debug' command from Command Palette
+To attach debugger to running ObjectReef service use 'ObjectReef Debug' command from Command Palette

 ## Features

 Language Server:
-- Syntax highlighting for .ocl and .bas files
+- Syntax highlighting for .reef and .bas files
 - Go to definition
 - basic Browse Info